If you're not currently teaching, what are you focused on?:

 "whiteboards and humor"

 I'm passionate about education first, technology second.
 I'm director of ed tech & innovation at St. Ignatius College prep in SF, California.
-I started out in a non-profit in Los Angeles, then decided to get my masters in SF in instructional technology.
+I started out in a non-profit in LA, then pursued studies in education in SF.
 My most beloved classes were ones that had to do with design -- typography, movie creation, instructional print materials.
-I've worked in both K-8 and 9-12 settings; co-ed and single sex schools.
-I'm passionate about life long learning and curious with the intersection between design thinking and an innovative culture.
+I've worked in K-12 settings for 14 years and yet, I still feel like I have lots to learn.
+Passionate about engaging more students of color & girls in STEM.
+Proud co-moderator of Girls Who Code!
+Lead organizer of Ed Tech Network SF.

 What would this look like in terms of an in-class activity?
 Are you imagining group or small group discussions?
 I think this has potential to be a great scaffolding or role-modeling lesson for #digcit.